mrueda/beacon2-ri-tools/README.md

 # DESCRIPTION

 **beacon2-cbi-tools** is a suite of tools originally developed as part of the ELIXIR-Beacon v2 Reference Implementation, now continuing under CNAG Biomedical Informatics.
-It provides essential functionalities for converting VCF data into BFF format and for loading BFF data (including metadata and genomic variations) into a MongoDB instance.
+It provides essential functionalities related to the BFF (Beacon Friendly Format) format, such as converting VCF data into BFF and for loading BFF data (including metadata and genomic variations) into a MongoDB instance.

 ### Tools Included:
-- **[Beacon Script](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/bin/README.md)** (`bin/beacon`): A command-line tool for converting VCF data into BFF format.
+- **[bff-tools script](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/bin/README.md)** (`bin/bff-tools`): A command-line tool for converting VCF data into BFF format.
 It also supports inserting the resulting BFF data into a MongoDB instance.
 The tool offers three modes:
   - **vcf**: Convert a VCF.gz file to BFF.
-  - **mongodb**: Insert BFF data into MongoDB.
+  - **load**: Insert BFF data into MongoDB.
   - **full**: Perform both conversion and insertion.
 - **[Utility Suite](utils/README.md)**: A collection of support tools to aid in data ingestion.
 Key among them:
   - **[BFF Validator](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/utils/bff_validator)**: Includes an Excel template for converting your metadata (including phenotypic and clinical data) into Beacon v2 models, along with a validator for verifying and serializing the data into BFF format.